 Does every prospect buy from you when they meet you for the first time?

-While the number varies, research shows eight touchpoints are required to make a sale.
-The actual number will depend on where the individual is in the buying cycle.
-But the majority of people will not buy on first contact—or the second.
+While the number varies, research shows it takes eight touchpoints to make a sale.
+A touchpoint is defined as any engagement a prospective customer has with your brand.
+Of course, the number of touchpoints required to make a sale will depend on where the individual is in the buying cycle.
+But it’s safe to presume that most people will not buy on first contact—or the second.

 Many business owners give up on a prospect after a couple of contacts and move on to look for new leads.
 But they’re leaving a lot of revenue on the table because they aren’t maximizing opportunities.

-Branding isn’t limited to a person or a company.
-In fact, some products are so well branded that their name represents an entire category.
+A brand can be more than a person or a company.
+Some products have so much brand power that their name represents an entire category.

 Taking a Stand